 One large premise of the cloud and more specifically Amazon’s Elastic Compute Cloud (EC2) is that it’s meant to be… Elastic.
 Conversely, EC2 Reserved instances lock you into a fixed contract for 1 year or 3 years which takes away a large part of the Elasticity that EC2 gives you.
-Of course you get a discount but this comes with a couple of significant material costs:
+Of course, you get a discount but this comes with a couple of significant material costs:

-AWS state that “Amazon EC2 Reserved Instances provide a significant discount (up to 75%)” compared to on demand pricing.
+AWS states that “Amazon EC2 Reserved Instances provide a significant discount (up to 75%)” compared to on demand pricing.
 We had a look through the EC2 pricing page for Linux instances to see how easy it is to save 75% and it’s pretty difficult:

 Also, the savings assume that the equivalent on-demand instances are switched on 24/7.
 The reality is that users are on the cloud, in part, to leverage the freedom to turn compute on and off or scale it up and down – really, who keeps a i2.xlarge or i2.8xlarge instance running for 3 years?

 Customers bid for compute based on spot pricing history.
 If your bid price is too low then your instances will be terminated but you can bid for a certain duration to prevent this from happening.
 Spot instances are suited to certain workloads (e.g. stateless workloads) or can be used to complement on-demand instances (example architecture from AWS here).

 Can be powered off when not needed or scaled down with lighter load

-(+) No contract (+) Hourly prices often cheaper vs. on-demand
+Hourly prices often cheaper vs. on-demand

 So, maybe think twice before you commit to Reserved Instances.
 Do your research into the alternatives and please feel free to reach out directly to GorillaStack to discuss all the other ways you can use our tools to save money on AWS EC2 Instances.